adambard/learnxinyminutes-docs/c++.html.markdown

 Dog fluffy;
 fluffy.setName("Fluffy")
-barkThreeTimes(fluffy); Prints "Fluffy barks" three times.
+barkThreeTimes(fluffy); // Prints "Fluffy barks" three times.

-// Template parameters don't have to be classes, though this is used very rarely: template<int Y>
+// Template parameters don't have to be classes: template<int Y>
 void printMessage() {
   cout << "Learn C++ in " << Y << " minutes!" << endl;
 }

-// And you can explicitly specialize templates for more efficient code: template<>
+// And you can explicitly specialize templates for more efficient code (most
+// real-world uses of specialization are not as trivial as this): template<>
 void printMessage<10>() {
   cout << "Learn C++ faster in only 10 minutes!" << endl;